San Gimignano & Siena Disabled Accessible Tour

 The town of San Gimignano is a UNESCO World Heritage Site, and 14 of the original 72 towers still remain.
 This unforgettable skyline is the result of years of neighbors competing with one another!
 The town has been here for millennia and has been under the Etruscans, Romans, self-rule, Florentines, and Grand Duchy of Tuscany.

-Inside the town you’ll visit the fortress where the Siena soldiers peered down on possible enemies from Florence or elsewhere.
+Inside the town, you’ll visit the fortress where the Siena soldiers peered down on possible enemies from Florence and other places.
 There is a lovely view of the surrounding country-side that is accessible to disabled visitors.
-The Pisa & San Gimignano Accessible Cruise Excursionthe beautiful La Collegiata cathedral and its 12th century frescoes, representing the Old and New Testaments.
+The Pisa & San Gimignano Accessible Guided Tour also includes the beautiful La Collegiata cathedral and its 12th century frescoes, representing the Old and New Testaments.

 If you’d like to focus more on Renaissance sites, you can choose the Accessible Florence Highlights Cruise Excursion.